peterjc/flake8-sfs/README.rst

 Installation and usage
 ----------------------

-Python 3.6 or later is required (as we need to parse the Python syntax which may include f-strings), but flake8 and this plugin can still be used on code intended support older versions of Python.
+Python 3.6 or later is required (as we need this to parse Python syntax which may include f-strings), but flake8 and this plugin can still be used on code intended support older versions of Python.